lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 .. - Description of the parameters in the run signature

-.. `Guidance for the Run Method Subsection  <instruc_template.forTasks.html#run>`_ .
+`Details about the Run Method Subsection  <instruc_template.forTasks.html#run>`_ .

 Debugging
 =========

 ..
-This section does not need filling in by hand as in this case, the content is filled in from strings in the code itself, not in this reST document (see Guidance Doc for details).
+This section will be autofilled also -- the content is filled in from docstrings in the code itself, not in this reST document (see Guidance Doc for details).

 .. - Debugging framework hooks: if there are several debugging parameters, they will be displayed in a table similar to how the  configuration parameters are done, with three columns: